jbdigitalgeek/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+---Document Object Model, includes everything inside the "window/global", but it is not.

 2. What is an event?

+---Something the browser observes the user doing

 3. What is an event listener?

+---Causes a reaction to certain events i.e. 'click' "do this"

 4. Why would we convert a NodeList into an Array?

+---In order to access the contents of said nodes you would have to convert to an array and then apply array methods.

 5. What is a component?

+---A combination of html/css/js that creates reusable code.

 ### Git Set up